harjapSaini/CPS630-A1-Group37/README.md

 ### Seed Function

 On startup, the backend checks if the `users` and `groceryitems` collections are empty.
-If they are, it automatically hashes the passwords for the test users, inserts them, and then links the test grocery items to those new user IDs.
+If they are, it automatically hashes the passwords for the test users, assigns them sequential `userId` values (1-4), inserts them, and then links the test grocery items to those `userId` values via the `addedBy` field.
 If the database already has data, it skips seeding.
 This is handled by `models/userseed.js` and `models/seed.js`.

 ---